microsoft/Windows-driver-samples/usb/usbsamp/ReadMe.md

 Set the configuration and platform in Visual Studio
 ---------------------------------------------------

-In Visual Studio, in Solution Explorer, right click **Solution ‘usbsamp’ (3 projects)**, and choose **Configuration Manager**.
+In Visual Studio, in Solution Explorer, right click **Solution 'usbsamp' (3 projects)**, and choose **Configuration Manager**.
 Set the configuration and the platform.
 Make sure that the configuration and platform are the same for both the driver project and the package project.
 Do not check the **Deploy** boxes.

 Build the sample using Visual Studio
 ------------------------------------